Pain & Anesthesia and Your DNA — Why Pain Medications Work Differently for You

 - COMT and pain sensitivity: The COMT Val158Met polymorphism (rs4680) affects catecholamine metabolism and has been consistently associated with differences in pain perception.
 Met/Met carriers show increased pain sensitivity in experimental and clinical settings (Zubieta et al., 2003).

-Get Your Pain & Anesthesia Report
+Decode Your Pain & Anesthesia Genetics

 Learn More